tcb72/demultiplex/README.md

 There is 1 optional argument: -q (--qual_thresh.)
 By default, when any of the biological reads or barcode sequences have an average quality score less than 30, those records are automatically put in an "undetermined" file.

+Current speed is 1 million records (4 million lines)  in approximately 3.5 minutes.